Return to: Student Rights and Responsibilities

 - The program will provide periodic written evaluation of the student’s program with the content of such evaluations designed to facilitate student’s progress and growth as professionals.
 Academic evaluations will address the students’ knowledge of each particular knowledge area as determined by the competency standards established by the School of Psychology, as well as personal functioning consequences.
 Clinical evaluations will address the students’ knowledge of and adherence to professional standards, their professional skill competency, and their personal functioning as it relates to the delivery of professional services.

-Similar to practicing psychologists, students of professional psychology have a responsibility to address personal issues which may impair their performance in academic and/or clinical training, or may jeopardize the well-being of clients.
+Similar to practicing psychologists, students of professional psychology have a responsibility to address personal issues which may impede their performance in academic and/or clinical training, or may jeopardize the well-being of clients.

-Students who come to the attention of faculty and administration as experiencing impairment issues will be treated with compassion, support, and dignity.
+Remediation: Students who come to the attention of faculty and administration as experiencing issues in professional competency will be treated with compassion, support, and dignity.
 It is a goal of the School of Psychology to help students successfully complete program requirements.
-Whereas it is clearly preferable for impairment to be dealt with through prevention or voluntary intervention, at times, the School of Psychology is called upon to intervene and assist in a student’s remediation of impairment issues.
+Whereas it is clearly preferable for competency issues to be dealt with through prevention or voluntary intervention, at times, the School of Psychology is called upon to intervene and assist in a student’s remediation of such issues.
+While remediation is the desired goal, this is not always possible or successful and the outcome may be interim suspension or dismissal.

-The dismissal of a student from the School of Psychology is a significant event for both the student and program faculty.
-It represents the conclusion of the faculty that the student has cognitive, affective, and/or behavioral impairments that interfere with professional and/or educational functioning or, that the student has not demonstrated an adequate level of competency in either academic, clinical or research skills, or professional conduct.
-Dismissal action is generally the final outcome of several informal and formal communications (as detailed below) with the student regarding his or her unsatisfactory progress through the program and, when appropriate, special efforts at helping the student meet program requirements and training objectives.
+Dismissal: The dismissal of a student from the School of Psychology is a significant event for both the student and program faculty.
+It represents the conclusion of the faculty that the student has not demonstrated an adequate level of competency in either academic, clinical or research skills, or professional conduct.
+Dismissal action is generally the final outcome of several informal and formal communications (detailed below) with the student regarding his or her unsatisfactory progress through the program and, when appropriate, special efforts at helping the student meet program requirements and training objectives.

 - Failure to maintain minimum academic standards